 Garments after tummy tuck should fit snugly

 We provide a garment to our tummy tuck patients.
 It seems odd you should have to fend for yourself.
-As a surgeon I would want to be sure that at the time of surgery I would have what I need.
+As a surgeon, I would want to be sure that at the time of surgery I would have what I need.
 The garment you purchase should fit very snugly and I would suggest you go one size down.
-You may want to look into a Spanx, one called the 'higher power' which will provide support and comfort, available at the major dept stores and on-line.
+You may want to look into a Spanx, one called the 'Higher Power' which will provide support and comfort, available at the major department stores and on-line.

 Best of luck,

 Web reference: http://www.peterejohnsonmd.com/tummy-tuck

 Surgeons have different criteria for compression garments after a tummy tuck.
 Some don't even use them, but I would discuss the choice with your surgeon.

 Measurements for an tummy tuck compression garment

 Some of the most critical measurements are the circumferential waist around your hip bones.
 This is not likely to change.
 However, patients undergo a variety of abdominoplasty type procedures and the size of the garment will depend on the extent of the abdominoplasty and tissues removed.

 WHO Should order a surgical compresion garment - patient or surgeon?